olegush/Instagram-contest-users-checker/README.md

-# Instagram contest users checker
+# Instagram contests users checker

 The script checks participants of Instagram contests following standart rules and prints approved users list for picking a winner.